radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 A client is not required to implement all possible authorizations which can be sent in an Access-Accept.
 We therefore extend the above scenarios to packets which contain unknown Types.
 A client SHOULD treat Access-Accepts with no known or supported authorizations as though an Access-Reject had been received instead.

 This requirement for unknown Types is already met by most, if not all, RADIUS implementations.
-That is, experience has shown that discarding packets for x3arbitrary reasons causes problems.
+That is, experience has shown that discarding packets for arbitrary reasons causes problems.
 Existing implementations have largely chosen to follow reasonable practices, and the recommendation here simply documents that wide-spread practice.

 # Practical Suggestions